sidlolla/Thomas-algorithm/README.md

 # Thomas-algorithm
-Tri diagonal matrix algorithm code specifically to solve tridiagonal systems
+Tri-diagonal matrix algorithm code specifically to solve tridiagonal systems on a 2-dimensional domain.